Everything tastes better outside and morning temperatures are still just about bearable, so make a date with one of these breakfast spots.

 The Brass, Last Exit Al Qudra

-A modern, trendy approach to coffee and snacks with an Emirati twist, The Brass has established a great reputation for great food with a local twist.
-Now it has added to its four permanent premises, with a food truck at Al Qudra’s new Last Exit food truck site.
+With its modern approach to coffee, The Brass has established a great reputation for good food with a local twist.
+Now it has added to its permanent base in Al Seef with a food truck at Al Qudra’s Last Exit food truck site.

-Bring your picnic blanket, your walking boots and your camera, and be ready to be wowed by The Brass’s range of cool flavoured drinks – from Arabic coffee to sahleb (walnut drink), great flatbread and sandwich combinations (think Moroccan-spiced pulled lamb with mint-rosewater yogurt) and cakes that would make a walk around every lake at this site very worthwhile.
+Bring your picnic blanket, your walking boots and your camera, and be wowed by The Brass’s range of cool flavoured drinks – from Arabic coffee to lavender chai – and cakes that would make a walk around every lake at this site very worthwhile.